ppeerttu/CBApp/README.md

 ## Known issues

-As you can see when looking into the code or using the running app, this project is still badly in development and probably never will be finished.
-Two badly executed behaviours still do stand out of the app:
+As you can see when looking into the code or using the running app, this project is still in development and probably will never be finished.
+Here is some of the bugs

 ### Backend pass creation for Facebook user -- FIXED